What is facility maintenance?

 Buildings that utilize facility maintenance

 - Offices: Large commercial buildings like offices have boilers and HVAC units that require scheduled maintenance.
 Maintaining this equipment decreases the likelihood of failures and ensures the building’s occupants have comfortable work environments 24/7.
 Contracting out elevator servicing and keeping parking lots, hallways, and rooms safe is also important.

 - Hospitals: OSHA enforces strict sanitation and safety standards for hospitals.
-Facility maintenance is applied to comply with these standards and perform preventive maintenance on fixed capital assets like imaging equipment.
+This type of maintenance is applied to comply with these standards and perform preventive maintenance on fixed capital assets like imaging equipment.

 - Universities: Educational facilities have many different buildings that contain capital assets like research equipment.
-Facility maintenance is responsible for maintaining the condition of these assets while the facility management office is responsible for managing the complete asset lifecycle.
-Light and ballast replacements, HVAC inspections, and emergency repairs for flooding and leaks are also part of facility maintenance.
+Equipment maintenance is responsible for maintaining the condition of these assets while the facility management office is responsible for managing the complete asset lifecycle.
+Light and ballast replacements, HVAC inspections, and emergency repairs for flooding and leaks are also part of the equipment maintenance.

 There is a suite of certifications for facility maintenance professionals offered by the International Facility Management Association (IFMA).
 Among these are the Facility Management Professional (FMP) designation and the Certified Facility Managers (CFM) credential.
 Both are internationally recognized and accredited by the American National Standards Institute (ANSI).

 FM news and resources

 - FMLink: Offers a daily digest of news and tips for professionals that specialize in FM and operations.
 Benchmarks and best practices are published, too.